muneeb21/loan-management-system/README.md

 - When agent would signup a request would to the the admin to approve the agent.
 - Admin and customer are by default approved but agent<br>
 - Agent can only login after being approved<br>
-- An instance of admin is created initially in the database(see the main index file)<br>
+- An instance of admin is created initially in the database(see the main index file, uncomment the mentioned code, run "npm start", comment the same code again and run "npm start",later the admin can change password if want to)<br>
 - All the users can update their passwords and its length should be greater than 6<br>
 - Passwords are encrypted before being stored<br>
 - Agents can list all customers and admin can list all users<br>